bpolania/LightningNetwork/README.md

 ## Installation

-* In order to has this running, there are a series of folders, aliases and exports that need to be created, the `bash_profile` file in the repo will take care of the `exports` and the `aliases`, bu the following folders need to be created:
+* In order to get this running, there are a series of folders, aliases and exports that need to be created, the `bash_profile` file in the repo will take care of the `exports` and the `aliases`, bu the following folders need to be created:

 ```
 $ mkdir ~/app-container